ClickHouse/ClickHouse/docs/en/operations/system-tables/asynchronous_metrics.md

 Total amount of data parts in all tables of MergeTree family.
 Numbers larger than 10 000 will negatively affect the server startup time and it may indicate unreasonable choice of the partition key.

+### TotalPrimaryKeyBytesInMemory

+The total amount of memory (in bytes) used by primary key values.

+### TotalPrimaryKeyBytesInMemoryAllocated

+The total amount of memory (in bytes) reserved for primary key values.

 ### TotalRowsOfMergeTreeTables

 Total amount of rows (records) stored in all tables of MergeTree family.